Social contribution

 Strategy and outcomes

 Demonstrating social impact outcomes continues to be a core consideration in how we shape new and existing social investment partnerships.
-The 2023 Social Contribution Impact Report will be released in 2024 and highlights outcomes and impacts, and progress against the United Nations Sustainable Development Goals.
+The 2024 Social Contribution Impact Report will be released in 2025 and highlights outcomes and impacts, and progress against the United Nations Sustainable Development Goals.

 Woodside has been a member of Business for Societal Impact (B4SI) for over a decade.
 The B4SI community investment framework and supporting guidance tools have helped to evolve our understanding and measurement of social impact through social investment.
 This has resulted in deeper engagement with our partner organisations to achieve meaningful and measurable impacts for the communities in which we are active.
-Feedback through the annual social impact measurement survey of partner organisations found:
+Feedback through the annual social impact measurement survey of partner organisations is highlighted below.

-• 95 %
+• 97 %

-• 95 %
+• 100 %

 advised they were able to reach more participants or spend more time with existing participants.

-• 87 %
+• 92 %

-• 82 %
+• 93 %

 of partners reported they have been able to employ more staff or receive support from volunteers as a result of Woodside's support.

-• 89 %
+• 91 %

-Woodside seeks to cultivate a workplace culture in which our employees are encouraged to give back to the community through volunteering and workplace giving programs.
-Woodside has partnered with Conservation Volunteers Australia for almost two decades, supporting the vital rehabilitation of our wetlands and coastal sites.
-In 2023, employees and their families contributed 780 hours to local conservation groups across Australia.
+In 2024, employees and their families contributed 1,432 hours to local conservation groups across Australia.
 We believe these opportunities not only make a genuine impact on the environment but also offer a positive experience for employees who participate.
-In a post-event survey, 88% of employees expressed a desire to educate and support their family and friends in reducing their environmental impact.
+In a post-event survey, 100% of employees expressed a desire to educate and support their family and friends in reducing their environmental impact.

-Case Studies
+Case studies

-Case Studies
+Case studies

 Case Study